-Significant findings from the financial statement audit 3.
+3. Significant findings from the financial statement audit

-In this section of our report, we outline the main findings from our audit of your financial statements, including our conclusions in relation to the areas of risk/areas of audit emphasis outlined in our Audit Plan.
+In this section of our report, we outline the main findings from our audit of your financial statements, including our conclusions in relation to the areas of audit emphasis outlined in our Audit Plan.
 These are set out below.